|

 answer to the new scientific theories on light and colour that

+were emerging.
 Giuseppe Poggi's urbanistic planning was aimed at giving the town

 an international aspect.
 Old walls were demolished to make way